Velvox/Velvox-Scam-Prevention-bot.py/README.md

 - `/scanmessage`: Scans a message for NSFW content and potential scams.
 Provides feedback on whether the content is flagged.

+### Other

+- `/botinfo`: Gives information about the bot.
+- `/domaincheck`: Check an domain on multiple sources on its security practices.
+- `/messagedelete`: (ADMIN ONLY) Disables/enables the message deletion function on malicouis messages.

 ## License